Harlow (UK Parliament constituency): History

 This seat was created for the February 1974 general election from the abolished seat of Epping, and has been subject only to minor changes since.

-Boundaries and boundary changes
+Boundaries

+Historic

-1974–1983: The Urban District of Harlow, and in the Rural District of Epping and Ongar the parishes of Magdalen Laver, Matching, Nazeing, North Weald Bassett, Roydon, and Sheering.
+1974–1983: Harlow Urban District, and Epping and Ongar Rural District parishes of Magdalen Laver, Matching, Nazeing, North Weald Bassett, Roydon, and Sheering.

 1983–1997: The District of Harlow, and the District of Epping Forest wards of Nazeing, North Weald Bassett, Roydon, and Sheering.